pagopa-archive/io-functions/README.md

 Asynchronous operations are handled through queues implemented via Azure Queue Storage.
 Events in queue get processed by Azure Functions configured with a Queue trigger.

+### HTTP Request Middlewares

+API request handlers get wrapped by a number of _middlewares_ that are responsible to validate incoming requests and extract information from their payload (e.g., authentication, payload validation).

 ### Data flow

 The high level flow of the data is the following.